antor44/livestream_video/README.md

 This program depends on other Linux programs and their libraries, such as Python, whisper.cpp and mpv.
 For example, Ubuntu Linux users can install the following packages:

 sudo apt-get install mpv smplayer ffmpeg python3-tk

+For YouTube yt-dlp is required (https://github.com/yt-dlp/yt-dlp) For Twitch streamlink is required (https://streamlink.github.io)

 To ensure proper functioning of this GUI, all whisper.cpp files (from the official releases), as well as the script livestream_video.sh, should be copied to the same location as playlist4whisper.py.
 The main executable of whisper.cpp, which is the primary example, should be in the same directory with the default executable name 'main'.
 Additionally, the Whisper model file from OpenAI should be placed in the "models" subdirectory with the correct format and name, as specified in the Whisper.cpp repository.
 This can be done using terminal commands such as the following examples: